IAM Role authentication

 When adding or editing a connection of type Amazon S3, Athena, or Redshift:

-- Set Authentication Type to IAM Role.
+- Set Type to IAM Role.

 - Click Test Connection.